-One extra large 150g skein of fingering weight Sunriver, a new yarn from Black Trillium Fibres.
+One extra large 150g skein of sport weight Sunriver, a new yarn from Black Trillium Fibres.
 The blend of merino, cashmere, and nylon makes it luscious to wear and gives it a nice stretch for the mitts.
 The hand-dyed choice of colors was Midnight Emerald for the cool forests of the island’s interior or Lush in honor of the war that raged on the coastland for far too long and has finally ebbed.
 Or is it for the Red Coats, those British soldiers determined to bring the colonies to heel?
 Only the story will tell.

 Carried from a young age by nearly every woman on the island, a huswife is invaluable, keeping scissor, needles, thread, buttons, and any other whatnots a woman might need safe at hand.
 Deirdre is never found without hers, and in honor of our heroine, every kit shipped with a huswife made by our own Monica Lowe of Craftwich Creations.
 Made of repurposed fabric and wool, each also held a needle, because what is a huswife without its needle?